What is an Intrusion Detection System (IDS)?

-The hardware requirement of network-based intrusion detection systems may put you off and push you towards a host-based system, which is a lot easier to get up and running.
+The hardware requirement of network-based IDS solution may put you off and push you towards a host-based system, which is a lot easier to get up and running.
 However, don’t overlook the fact that you don’t need specialized hardware for these systems, just a dedicated host.

 In truth, you should be looking at getting both a HIDS and a NIDS for your network.
 This is because you need to watch out for configuration changes and root access on your computers as well as looking at unusual activities in the traffic flows on your network.

-The good news is that all of the systems in our list are free of charge or have free trials, so you could try out a few of them.
+The good news is that all of the systems on our list are free of charge or have free trials, so that you could try out a few of them.
 The user community aspect of these systems may draw you towards one in particular if you already have a colleague that has experience with it.
-The ability to get tips from other network administrators is a definitive draw to these systems and makes them even more appealing than paid-for solutions with professional Help Desk support.
+The ability to get tips from other network administrators is a definitive draw to these systems.
+It makes them even more appealing than paid-for solutions with professional Help Desk support.

-If your company is in a sector that requires security standard compliance, such as a PCI, then you really are going to need an IDS in place.
-Also, if you hold personal information on members of the public, your data protection procedures need to be up to scratch to prevent your company being sued for data leakage.
+If your company is in a sector that requires standard security compliance, such as a PCI, then you really are going to need an IDS solution in place.
+Also, if you hold personal information on members of the public, your data protection procedures need to be up to scratch to prevent your company from being sued for data leakage.

-Although it probably takes all of your working day just to keep on top of your network admin in tray, don’t put off the decision to install an intrusion detection system.
+Although it probably takes all of your working day just to keep on top of your network admin in-tray, don’t put off the decision to install an intrusion detection system.
 Hopefully, this guide has given you a push in the right direction.
-If you have any recommendations on your favorite IDS and if you have experience with any of the systems mentioned in this guide, leave a note in the comments section below and share your thoughts with the community.
+If you have any recommendations on your favorite IDS and if you have experience with any of the software mentioned in this guide, leave a note in the comments section below and share your thoughts with the community.

 Comparitech networking guides